wcealliance/php-sdk/README.md

 ### Install source from GitHub
 The Verified SDK requires [Unirest](https://github.com/Mashape/unirest-php) as a dependency.
-It also requires PHP `v5.3+`, `cURL` and `mcrypt` extensions for PHP.
+It also requires PHP `v5.3+` and `cURL` extensions for PHP.
 Download the PHP library from Github, and require in your script like so:

 To install the source code: